emelonakos/Bloodpebble/README.md

 Bloodpebble is a lightweight alternative to [Bloodstone](https://github.com/decaprime/Bloodstone).
 It allows reloading plugins without restarting the game.

+Differences from Bloodstone:
+- Bloodpebble is only responsible for hot-reloading.
+  - Bloodstone provides functionality for other things. ergo Bloodpebble has a lower maintenance cost when VRising updates.
+- Bloodpebble checks plugin dependencies to load them in the correct order.
+  - Bloodstone does not.
+Working on a library for other plugins to use?
+Choose Bloodpebble for your hot-reloading needs.
+- Bloodpebble is not required as a dependency.
+Simply drop your plugins into the BloodpebblePlugins folder and you're good to go.
+  - Bloodstone can only reload plugins if they opt-in using its API.
+Broken bloodstone = broken dependent plugins.

 ### Installation

 - Install [BepInEx](https://v-rising.thunderstore.io/package/BepInEx/BepInExPack_V_Rising/).